francesco-fiorini/QKDEavesdropperLocalization/README.md

 ## Installation and Usage
 For installation, please refer to the quantum-solver library presented by Daniel Escanez-Exposito in https://github.com/jdanielescanez/quantum-solver.
 The code for this implementation is intended to replace the existing BB84 folder in `quantum-solver/src/crypto`.
-Therefore, it is required to replace the mentioned folder with the current package 'code' and rename the latter as "bb84".
+Therefore, it is required to replace the mentioned folder with the current package `code` and rename the latter as "bb84".

 ## Features
 - Implementation of fiber-based BB84 QKD protocol
 - Channel error model depending on fiber's and receiver's parameters
+- Support for asymmetric network scenarios with heterogeneous device properties
 - Simulation of a full intercept-resend attack by an eavesdropper placed along the fiber
-- Eeavesdropper position estimation based on QBER statistics
+- Eavesdropper position estimation capability based on QBER sample data (analytical/statistical or neural network–based)

 ## Contributing
 Contributions are welcome!
 Please contact francesco.fiorini@phd.unipi.it for suggested changes.